anhuynh/solunch-bot/README.md

 You will need to get a [bot token for Slack](https://my.slack.com/services/new/bot).

-Go into the bot folder and create a new .env file.
+Create a new .env file.
 In the file, insert the following lines:
 ```
 token={YOUR BOT TOKEN}
 ```

 Then to deploy the bot, run:
 ```
-node solunch-bot.js
+npm start
 ```

 ### Deploy Indefinitely